2022–23 Metro Atlantic Athletic Conference men's basketball season: Preseason Player of the Year

-MAAC Regular Season
+MAAC regular season

 Conference matrix

 This table summarizes the final head-to-head results between teams in conference play during the 2022–23 season.

 Player of the week

 Throughout the regular season, the Metro Atlantic Athletic Conference offices named player(s) of the week and rookie(s) of the week.

 Records against other conferences

 Records against non-conference foes for the 2022–23 season.
 Records shown for regular season only.